Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Next, you’ll need to apply a primer.
 As recommended in this article above, you should use the Pet Dwelling Primer by ECOS as it is non-toxic and works well for pets.

-Once you’ve completed a layer of primer, make sure that it covers all the small corners.
 Don’t leave any area unpainted.
 You should cover everything such that it looks fully white.

 You should leave it to cure for about a day, depending on your country’s humidity level.